AdaCore/spark2014/docs/lrm/source/packages.rst

                    aspect shall be denoted by a name of an initialization_item of the Initializes aspect

+.. _etu-initial_condition_aspects-lr:

 .. centered:: **Static Semantics**

+.. _tu-initial_condition_aspects-04:

-#.
-An Initial_Condition aspect is a sort of postcondition for the elaboration
-   of both the specification and body of a package.
+4. An Initial_Condition aspect is a sort of postcondition for the elaboration of both the specification and body of a package.
 If present on a package, then its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the